gem5bootcamp/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 > Let's take a step back...

 Are we done with `cpuSidePort` yet?
 If we look at `SecureMemory::recvTimingReq`, we return false when there is not enough space in `buffer`.
-Also, if you remember, if the `reponsder` (in our case `SecureMemory`) rejects a `request` because it's busy (in our case because we don't have enough space in `buffer`), the `responder` has to send a `request retry` when it becomes available (in our case, when there is room freed in `buffer`).
+Also, if you remember, if the `responder` (in our case `SecureMemory`) rejects a `request` because it's busy (in our case because we don't have enough space in `buffer`), the `responder` has to send a `request retry` when it becomes available (in our case, when there is room freed in `buffer`).
 So let's go ahead and send a `request retry` to the `peer` of `cpuSidePort`.
 We need to send that retry **one cycle later**.
 So, we need another event for that.
 Let's go ahead and add it.

 ---
 <!-- _class: no-logo code-50-percent -->